Exploring the Exterior Angles of a 12-Sided Polygon: A complete walkthrough

 Interior angle = 150°

 Each interior angle of a regular dodecagon measures 150 degrees.
-This confirms that the sum of interior angles in a dodecagon is (12-2) * 180° = 1800°.
+On the flip side, this confirms that the sum of interior angles in a dodecagon is (12-2) * 180° = 1800°.
 Dividing this by 12 (the number of angles) also gives us 150°.

 The Sum of Interior Angles: A General Formula